Marwanid dynasty (Diyar Bakr): Origins

-According to most academic sources, the Marwanids were a Kurdish dynasty hailing from the Humaydi Tribe.
-The Encyclopaedia of Iran considers them as an Arab dynasty in one article, and refers to them as a Kurdish dynasty in another article.
-The Marwanids were Sunni Muslims.
+The Marwanids hailed from Humaydi Kurdish tribe, who were a sunni Muslims and a part of Cahar-bukhti Kurdish tribal confederation.

 The founder of the dynasty was a shepherd, Badh ibn Dustak.
 He left his cattle, took up arms and became a valiant chief of war, obtaining popularity.
 When the Buyid emir Adud al-Dawla, who ruled Iraq, died in 983, Badh took Mayyāfāriqīn.
 He also conquered Diyarbakır, as well as a variety of urban sites on the northern shores of Lake Van.

 During the rebellion of Bardas Phokas the Younger in the Byzantine Empire, Bādh took advantage of the chaotic political situation to conquer the plain of Mush in Taron, an Armenian princedom annexed by the Byzantine Empire in 966.

 Abu Ali Al-Hasan ibn Marwān

-Elias of Nisibis, an Assyrian Syriac Christian chronicler, discussed the life of Abu ‘Ali al-Hasan.
+Elias of Nisibis, a Syriac Christian chronicler, discussed the life of Abu ‘Ali al-Hasan.
 After the death of his uncle Badh, the elder son of Marwan came back to Hisn-Kayfa, and married the widow of the old warrior chief.
 He fought the last Hamdanids, confused them and retook all the fortresses.
 Elias related the tragic end of this prince who was killed in Amid (Diyarbakır) in 997 by rebellious inhabitants.
 His brother Abu Mansur Sa’id succeeded him under the name of Mumahhid al-Dawla.
 In 992, after Badh's death and a series of Byzantine punitive raids around Lake Van, Emperor Basil II (r.
 976–1025) was able to negotiate a lasting peace with the Kurdish emirate.